lmiller1990/neith/README.md

 ### Creating a Database

 - Create a database (by default we assume your database is called **notifier_test**).
+  - You can run `createdb notifier_test` to create, and `dropdb notifier_test` to delete it).
 - Update `knexfile.js` with your credentials.
 - Run `npm run db:migrate` to run the migrations.

 ### Adding a Migration

+If you need to add a new table or modify an exist one, do so via a migration.

 - Run `npm db:make <name>`
 - Example: `npx knex migrate:make addOrganizationTable`